After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 We exited from the sleek station on escalators that went directly to the sidewalk.
 We loved that convenience.
 (That is normal in Prague, but that infrastructure rarely happens in America's richest city).

 It was an unexpected treat to see that National Cultural Landmark being perfectly-framed in the middle of the street.
-(I'll describe the tower later).
-It’s how people take pictures of the Manhattan Bridge from Washington Street in Brooklyn.
+(I'll describe the tower in Part 6).
+It’s similar to how people take pictures of the Manhattan Bridge from Washington Street in Brooklyn.

 We saw the Grand Hotel Bohemia with a curved front that was broad and proud.
-It faces a five-pointed intersection on Kralodvorksa: a street named for the New Royal Palace (Kraluv Dvur = Royal Residence) of King Wenceslas IV.
+It faces a five-pointed intersection on Kralodvorksa: a street named for the New Royal Palace of King Wenceslas IV.
+(Kraluv Dvur = Royal Residence).
 He built it there in 1380 to avoid the Queen Dowager at Prague Castle.
 It had a lion enclosure, garden, and spa.
 The royal court gathered there from 1383 to 1485.
 The palace was owned by the Crown until 1631.
-The Municipal House stands on the site now, and it retains the triangular shape of the palace, and I’ll describe that later, too.
+The Municipal House (concert hall) stands on the site now, and a fancy hotel nearby is named King's Court.

 The small shop filled with customers, yet the shopkeepers were unconcerned of shoplifters.
 In fact, during our ten days in Prague, we were impressed with the honorable behavior of shoppers and shopkeepers.
 Perhaps a local ghost-story deters thievery?
 I’ll explain.
 Two streets away, the Basilica of Saint James has an unusual thing dangling from a pole at its entrance.
 It’s a human arm bone!
 It belonged to a man who was got nicknamed The One-Armed Thief.
 He snuck into the church to rob it of jewels and gold.
 Yet, he was thwarted when a statue of the Virgin Mary came alive and grabbed his arm.
 Regardless of how it happened, the thief’s arm remains there as a warning to others.
 Supposedly, an apparition of the thief haunts the entranceway and tries to communicate with people who notice him.